eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Druid
 		* Apache Druid
 		* Druid is a column-oriented, open-source, distributed data store written in Java.
 Druid is designed to quickly ingest massive quantities of event data, and provide low-latency queries on top of the data.
 The name Druid comes from the shapeshifting Druid class in many role-playing games, to reflect that the architecture of the system can shift to solve different types of data problems.
 + skill set:
+	- Bachelor's degree in Computer Science, Math, Statistics, Economics, or other quantitative field; Masters or PhD strongly preferred
+	- Significant experience in custom ETL design, implementation and maintenance, including serving machine learning models in production for multiple high-growth companies, preferably those with technical products
+	- Track record of developing and evolving complex data environments and intelligence platforms for business users
+	- Demonstrable ability to relate high-level business requirements to technical ETL and data infrastructure needs, including underlying data models and scripts
+	- History of proactively identifying forward-looking data engineering strategies, utilizing cutting-edge technologies, and implementing at scale
+	- Hands-on experience with schema design and dimensional data modeling
+	- Understanding of statistical modeling, machine learning and data mining concepts
+	- Demonstrable critical thinking and analytical skills, including the ability and confidence to make conclusions and recommendations from data
+	- Experience interacting with key stakeholders in different fields, interpreting challenges and opportunities into actionable engineering strategies
+	- ***Experience with Big Data/distributed frameworks such as Spark, Kubernetes, Hadoop, Hive, Presto,***
+	- ***Experience with job schedulers; Airflow, Luigi, Azkaban, etc.***
+	- Experience with continuous integration and automation tools and processes
+	- Advanced SQL and relational database knowledge (MySQL, PostgreSQL) in addition to warehousing and dimension modeling
+	- Scripting in Python required, experience with Scala/Go a plus
+	- Programming against APIs required
+	- Experience with Snowflake and/or Looker a plus
+	- Effective communication and interpersonal skills
++ skill set:
 	- RDS Postgres, Snowflake, Airflow, AWS DMS, Spark on EMR, Python
 	- data pipeline and workflow management tools: